 - More than two paragraphs of plot description (keep it concise!)

-– That you’re willing to send a synopsis or outline if I ask for one (I don’t generally ask for these, but I’m assuming that if an agent asks you’re gonna provide one).
+- That you’re willing to send a synopsis or outline if I ask for one (the agent will assume that if they ask you’re gonna provide one).

 - That your manuscript is completely different than anything that’s ever been published (that’s basically impossible)

-– Apologies for wasting my time (you’re not… er, unless your query is too long)
+- Apologies for wasting the agent’s time (you’re not… er, unless your query is too long)